yaronvel/smart_contracts/mixer/README.md

 The author never fully tested the correctness of the suggested protocol and/or code.
 I am not responsible for any consequences of any use of the code or protocol that is suggested here.

+##About the author
+Yaron Velner is a postdoctoral researcher in the Hebrew University of Jerusalem.
+He holds a Ph.d in computer science from Tel Aviv University.
+His current research interests are formal methods in game theory and their connection to smart contracts.